Introduction

 cargo run --release --bin receiver -- -a soapy_driver=rtlsdr

-It is possible to interact with a running flowgraph through the control port REST API, which can be used as the base for arbitrary UIs using web technology or any other GUI framework.
+It is possible to interact with a running flowgraph through the control port REST API, which can be used as the base for web UIs or any other tool supporting REST (e.g., Curl, Python requests).

 REST API